-We are lucky enough to know a lot of really great, very smart, exceedingly passionate disaster nerds.
+I am lucky enough to know a lot of really great, very smart, exceedingly passionate disaster nerds.
 These people spend their days, and nights, thinking about all things disasters.
 They are constantly thinking about stuff like the consequences of disasters on communities, long term impacts on people, how to better support people affected by disasters, how to be more prepared for disasters, how we can be more resilient to disasters…and lots and lots of other interesting and important stuff.

-We’ll keep this page updated with all the good stuff.
+I’ll try and keep this page updated with all the good stuff.
 It’s a constant work in progress.

 Blogs & Websites